 You’re invited to a Business Day/Sanral Dialogue on transport

-The South African National Roads Agency (Sanral) and Business Day are hosting a Business Day Dialogue on ensuring the efficient and safe movement of goods and people.
+The South African National Roads Agency (Sanral) and Business Day are hosting a Business Day Dialogue on the theme “How to Ensure the Efficient and Safe Movement of Goods and People through Engineering”.

-It is part of a series of dialogues taking place in each of Sanral’s four regions to highlight the catalytic role that transport infrastructure plays in regional growth, economic transformation and job creation.
+It is part of a series of four Business Day Dialogues taking place in each of the regions in which Sanral has a presence, to highlight the catalytic role that transport infrastructure plays in regional growth, economic transformation and job creation.

+Sharing the stage will be Sanral CEO Skhumbuzo Macozoma, who is the keynote speaker, and moderator Nompumelelo Runji.

-- Trends in road safety and their implications for transport in Mpumalanga.
+- trends in road safety and their implications for transport in KwaZulu-Natal;

-- Cooperation between the public sector, educational authorities and communities to improve road safety education.
+- cooperation between the public sector, educational authorities and communities to improve road safety education; and

 - Sanral’s Horizon 2030 strategy and its implications for transport, engineering and construction.